 Business-to-business e-commerce boom only just beginning: DHL

-Courier services company DHL Express forecasts the global market for e-commerce between companies will grow by more than 70per cent to US$20.9 trillion by 2027, it said in a study released on Tuesday.

-REUTERS: Courier services company DHL Express forecasts the global market for e-commerce between companies will grow by more than 70per cent to US$20.9 trillion by 2027, it said in a study released on Tuesday.
+BONN: Courier services company DHL Express forecasts the global market for e-commerce between companies will grow by more than 70 per cent to US$20.9 trillion by 2027, it said in a study released on Tuesday (Mar 30).

 The trend is now firmly established and will outlive the pandemic, it said.